CanCLID/jyutping.org/content/en/blog/particles.md

 ---

 {{< alert title="Principles of Choosing Characters">}}
 The principle of this scheme is **one character corresponds to one morpheme**.
 For characters that share a same syllable, normally we define those with tone 1, 3 and 4 as separate morphemes, and those with tone 2, 5 and 6 as derivations, which are recommended to be denoted using punctuations.
-For example, we recommend writing "㗎？"instead of "𠿪" to represent the morpheme **gaa2**.
+For example, we recommend writing "㗎？" instead of "𠿪" to represent the morpheme **gaa2**.

 For most open syllable particles with **aa**, we recommend not contrasting **aa** and **a**, e.g. **laa3** and **la3** are regarded as the same morpheme.
 {{< /alert >}}